The Cultures of Sound Network Expands!

 MMaP and Its Partners Produce “Good as a (Covid) Concert”: Livestreamed Performances for a Time of Crisis

 On July 20, 2020, MMaP partnered with SingSong Inc. (a leading independent record label of traditional music) and the St. John’s Song Circle’s Eleanor Dawson to present another event in our “Good as a Concert” series.
 The event featured music by three leading performers in the province—multi-instrumentalist Natasha Blackwood, vocalist and accordionist Aaron Collis, and singer and guitarist Sherry Ryan.
 While there was no in-person audience for this performance, the event was livestreamed for free on MMaP’s YouTube channel.
 It was a night of inspiring music that continued the themes of our “Good as a Concert” series during this time of global health crisis.
-A recording of the event will be posted on our YouTube channel later in the year.
+More information about the event can be found here, and a video of the entire concert can be found on our YouTube channel.